 - 2. The question refers to Decision No. 32 of the Romanian Constitutional Court of 6 December 2024 which annulled the first round of the presidential election held on 24 November 2024. - 3.
 Ms Marta Cartabia, Mr Christoph Grabenwarter, Mr Eirik Holmøyvik, Mr Oliver Kask, Ms Inga Milašiūtė and Ms Angelika Nussberger acted as rapporteurs for this urgent report. - 4.
 This urgent report was drafted on the basis of comments by the rapporteurs.
-It was issued in accordance with the Venice Commission's protocol on the preparation of urgent opinions (CDL-AD(2018)019) on 27 January 2025 and will be submitted to the Venice Commission for endorsement at its 142nd Plenary Session (Venice 14-15 March 2025).
+It was issued in accordance with the Venice Commission's protocol on the preparation of urgent opinions (CDL-AD(2018)019) on 27 January 2025 and was endorsed by the Venice Commission at its 142nd Plenary Session (Venice, 14-15 March 2025).